sw-yx/old-dev-blog/_posts/2017-11-19-reviewing-nivo.md

 # Review of Nivo v0.30

+### Docs: 2/5

-- Docs: 2/5. the docs bias towards power users and don't have basic examples before building up to bigger things. for example there is no Getting Started. also some evidence suggesting that the API is out of date.
+the docs bias towards power users and don't have basic examples before building up to bigger things. for example there is no Getting Started. also some evidence suggesting that the API is out of date.

+### Functionality: 3/5

-- Functionality: 3/5. it looks like it has a lot of things that could be useful, including animation.
+it looks like it has a lot of things that could be useful, including animation.

+### Beginner friendliness

-- Beginner friendliness: 1/5 see above.
+1/5 see above.

 this is pre v1 so of course expectations are low.